mwdossantos/portfolio/docs/week-20.md

 ![image](https://raw.githubusercontent.com/mwdossantos/portfolio/master/docs/images/domain2.jpg)

-I then waited patiently for the domain name's to resolve, and voila!
+I then waited patiently for the domain names to resolve, and voila!
 About 3 hours later, it was working perfectly fine.
 For consistency's sake I redirected our test domain to the custom one.

 ![image](https://raw.githubusercontent.com/mwdossantos/portfolio/master/docs/images/domain3.jpg)